OutcastPirate/TerminalScrabble/README.md

         Tiles 'C', 'D' and 'G' will be swapped.

-        It is important to stick to the assigned format (indexes separated with commas), if put into any other format the program will reject the input and ask the player to make his move again
+        It is important to stick to the assigned format (indexes separated with commas).
+        If put into any other format the program will reject the input and ask the player to make his move again

 ### Skipping a turn